Ben Shewry: Career

-Ben Shewry passionately believes in sustainability and has been an Ambassador for the Good Fish Project since December 2018. " In my position as a chef, I have a big influence on what people eat and what other people cook because our restaurant is well known.
-If I don't have what I would call a clean menu - if I don't have best practise, the most sustainable menu I can have in terms of shellfish and seafood - then I am contributing to the problem" - Ben Shewry, Good Fish Project.
+Ben Shewry believes in sustainability and has been an Ambassador for the Good Fish Project since December 2018.
+In a statement for the project, "In my position as a chef, I have a big influence on what people eat and what other people cook because our restaurant is well known.
+If I don't have what I would call a clean menu - if I don't have best practise, the most sustainable menu I can have in terms of shellfish and seafood - then I am contributing to the problem."

 Attica Restaurant is also a B Corporation (certification); Service with Significant Environmental Footprint since February 2024, further cementing Shewry's beliefs in best practises for his business.